spotify/helios/docs/developer_guide.md

 # Building Helios and Running Tests

-1) Under the parent level helios source directory run "mvn clean install."
+1. Under the parent level helios source directory run `mvn clean install`.
 This will run the integration tests.
 To avoid running the tests, add the `-DskipTests` option.
-2) Note that the above build command will produce a generate directory under "helios-client/target/generated-sources/templated" which may need to be added as a source directory to your IDE manually.
+2. Note that the above build command will produce a generate directory under `helios-client/target/generated-sources/templated` which may need to be added as a source directory to your IDE manually.
-3) In order to run the Helios integration tests, first run: mvn -P build-images -P build-solo package -DskipTests=true -Dmaven.javadoc.skip=true -B -V -pl helios-services.
+3. In order to run the Helios integration tests, first run: `mvn -P build-images -P build-solo package -DskipTests=true -Dmaven.javadoc.skip=true -B -V -pl helios-services`.

 Use `bin/helios` and `bin/helios-master` to start the Helios CLI and server (respectively) from the locally-built project.